allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_datasets_frames.md

 #### Labels

-Below the layers, the **Labels** panel displays the mapping of mask values to their labels.
+Below the layers, the **LABELS** section displays the mapping of mask values to their labels.
 The panel includes masks labels from the frame and from its dataset version.

-**To modify a mask color and opacity:**
+**To modify a mask's color and opacity:**
-* Clicking the color circle next to the label
+* Click the colored circle next to the label
 * Select a new color
-* Use the opacity slider
+* Adjust the opacity slider
 * Click **OK**